couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 1. Open KitchenSync.xcodeproj with your XCode.

-2. Open the AppDelegate.h and add the following import statement:<br>
+2. Open the AppDelegate.h and add the following import statement:

  ```objective-c
  #import <CouchbaseLite/CouchbaseLite.h>
  ```